Your organisation already owns SharePoint. Most aren’t using it properly.

 Scattered files, broken version control, no audit trail, documents that haven’t been reviewed since the last restructure.
 We’ve seen it in almost every organisation we work with.
 The platform isn’t the issue — nobody ever built it properly.

-Document chaos is a symptom,
+Document chaos is a symptom, not the disease.

 The actual problem is that most SharePoint environments were never designed — they grew.
 Someone created a site for a project.
 Another team added a library.
 A third department started sharing files through Teams channels.
 Before long, there are dozens of places documents might live, no consistent naming, no version discipline, and no one who can say with confidence which copy of a policy is current.